Last Updated July 11, 2020

 They are the only country that has the ability to guarantee that the process will be done in a specified timeframe.
 This puts them ahead of the competition in regards to service and their high ranking for due diligence.

-Overall, St. Kitts and Nevis is an excellent option for your second passport, which is why the country is discerning with who they grant citizenship to.
+Overall, St. Kitts citizenship by investment program is an excellent option for your second passport, which is why the country is discerning with who they grant citizenship to.

-To qualify, you must be of outstanding character, have no criminal record, be in excellent health, and be a high net worth individual.
+To qualify for the St. Kitts citizenship by investment program, you must be of outstanding character, have no criminal record, be in excellent health, and be a high-net-worth individual.

 When applying, your documentation should include: